-The Pros & Cons: Local Dedicated Servers VS. Cloud Service-Based Hosting
+The Pros & Cons: Dedicated Servers VS. Cloud Based Hosting

-The Pros & Cons: Local Dedicated Server Infrastructures
+The Pros & Cons: In-House, Dedicated Server Infrastructures

 Having your own dedicated in-house local server infrastructure is when you purchase computers/servers for the office.
 You probably already have something in-house that manages your file shares, printers and more.
 For your online presence these systems are setup to host and serve your email or your website.
 Owning the hardware and hosting your own services has its benefits, but it also has its disadvantages.
 Read on to learn more.